ProfSynapse/ConstructorCora/README.md

 1. If you already have ChatGPT+:
    - Simply click on this magical link: [Constructor Cora](https://chat.openai.com/g/g-7oTE0HxGM-constructor-cora) 🌟
 2. Want to create your own version?
 Here's the DIY path:
+   - Grab my prompt above from the `prompt.txt` file
    - Head over to the Explore section in ChatGPT.
    - Create a new GPT.
    - Copy and paste the full prompt from the GitHub repository into the instructions section.
 (You'll find the prompt attached there.) 📋✍️